Big-Life-Lab/PHES-ODM/metadata.md

     -   `mgOl`: milligrams of oxygen per liter
     -   `other`: Other measurement of viral copies or wastewater treatment plant parameter.
 Add description to `unitOther`.

--   **unitsOther**: Units used by this method, that are applicable to the LOD and LOQ.
+-   **unitOther**: Unit used by this method, that are applicable to the LOD and LOQ.

 -   **methodConcentration**: Description of the method used to concentrate the sample